 3. Substantive support from the state:

 In order to push ahead with expansion even more, the Austrian Coordination Office for Energy Communities created, a state institution that supports the creation of energy communities.
 By providing valuable resources, advice and strategic support, this initiative ensures that energy communities in Austria are not just a vision or a pilot project, but become a thriving reality.
 The coordination office acts as a catalyst and contributes to the growth of energy communities throughout Austria.
 Since the EAEC came into force, more than 1500 energy communities have been established in Austria (as of May 2024).
-Many of them already use PowerQuartier from Exnaton.
+Many of them already use exnaton.
 Read here Find out more about our successful cooperation with Carinthian energy supplier Kelag or have a look here the largest solar park project, which is managed via our billing platform in cooperation with Burgenland Energie.

 Financial benefits for members